ukhsa-collaboration/covid-pass-verifier/README.md

 ### Security

 7.1.
-If you discover a potential security vulnerability or suspect a security incident related to this Service, please report it to covid-status.security@nhs.net.
+If you discover a potential security vulnerability or suspect a security incident related to this Service, please report it to covidcertstatuspmo@nhsbsa.nhs.uk.

 ### Miscellaneous